tomsch420/phd-thesis/chapters/random_events.typ

 The package has a test coverage of 91% and a documentation coverage of TODO%.
 Furthermore, the package features a complete user guide.

 Furthermore, the package features a C++ backend, which improves the speed from a pure python implementation by two orders of magnitude.
 The C++ backend is connected to the python package via pybind11, enabling high usability and performance.

+The architectural diagram of the package is shown in figure TODO.